rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 `REPL <https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop>`_.
 It's simpler to do that than start talking about files and editors and make and compilers and linkers and whatever.
-Using an IDE like VisualStudio or Eclipse means you don't have to know all that, but I believe it's not correct at the beginning.
+Using an IDE like VisualStudio or Eclipse means you don't have to know all that, but I believe it's overly demanding at the beginning.
 Yes, IDEs *help* the student but that's because the student really needs help with the massive language structure.

-Learning computing using a language a REPL makes it easy to experiment with small bits of code.
+Learning computing using a language a REPL makes it easy to experiment with small bits of code, see the results immediately and see the result of errors.
 I suspect that's why BASIC was successful back in the dawn of personal computing.
-Besides being just about the only languagae available!
+Besides being just about the only language available!

 It's better to start simple and progress into more complicated things later.
 Start with procedural programming, learn about loops, functions and all that.